 Organize which layers can participate in snapping while working with tools that support snapping, such as those for editing and measuring features.

 Organize the visibility of label classes for each layer.
 Expand each layer to view the label classes, duplicate label classes, reorder them, access the labeling properties for each label class, copy and paste the labeling properties between label classes, and change label properties for multiple label classes at the same time.
 Click the feature layer to select all of its label classes.

 Filter and search the Contents pane

 Maps and scenes that contain many layers and tables can get unwieldy to manage.
-Use filtering and searching to better organize and manage these layers.
+Use filtering and searching to better organize and manage these items.

 Use the Search box at the top of the Contents pane to search for items by name.